 By 2030, the National Eye Institute says that the number of Americans with glaucoma is expected to reach 4.2 million.
 That’s a nearly 60% increase over today’s numbers.
-Glaucoma can slowly take your vision, often before you realize it’s happening, and that’s why annual comprehensive eye exams at Eye Innovations in Philadelphia and Drexel Hill, Pennsylvania, are so crucial.
+Glaucoma can slowly take your vision, often before you realize it’s happening, and that’s why annual comprehensive eye exams at Eye Innovations in Drexel Hill, Pennsylvania, are so crucial.
 Optometrist Archima Major, OD, and her experienced team can detect the early symptoms of glaucoma, and then help you prevent further eye damage.
 Call the office nearest you today.

 Glaucoma is an eye disease in which the optic nerve in the back of your eye is severely damaged.
 This leads to gradual vision loss that could eventually cause blindness.
 Because symptoms of glaucoma are usually very subtle at the start, a comprehensive dilated eye exam is the only way to learn whether you have this eye disease.